ncsa/Delta_doc/docs/source/user_guide/vscode/code_server.rst

 .. _code-server:

-Run VS Code in a Web Browser without Open OnDemand
+VS Code in a Web Browser without Open OnDemand
 ===================================================

-VS Code Code-Server can be run on Delta in manual mode (without Open OnDemand) by following these steps:
+Run the VS Code Code-Server on Delta in manual mode (without Open OnDemand) by following these steps:

 #.
 In a terminal, ``ssh`` log in to Delta (see :ref:`direct_access`).